chec/commerce.js/docs/04_Concepts.md

 #### Client side

 The public key is to be used with requests that don't require any sensitive actions or data to be retrieved.
-The Commerce.js SDK includes all client side endpoints, so you can use them quickly and easily in your client-facing projects.
+The Commerce.js SDK includes all client side endpoints, so you can use them in your client-facing projects.
 An example would be to list your products from the `product` endpoint.

 ### Secret keys